Don Tamihere

 Donald Steven Tamihere (born 1972) is Te Pīhopa o Te Tairāwhiti (Bishop of Te Tairāwhiti).
 He was ordained as a bishop in March 2017, succeeding Archbishop Brown Turei.
-Since April 2018, Tamihere has also served as the Te Pīhopatanga o Aotearoa, the Bishop of the Maori Anglican Church and Primate and Archbishop of New Zealand.
+Since April 2018, Tamihere has also served as the Te Pīhopa o Aotearoa, the Bishop of the Maori Anglican Church and Primate and Archbishop of New Zealand.

 Before his election as bishop, Tamihere was Tumuaki (Dean) of Te Rau College and Ministry Educator for Te Pīhopatanga o Te Tairāwhiti.

 Early life

 Tamihere was born in Gisborne in 1972 to Don and Catherine Tamihere.
 His early childhood was spent in Te Puia Springs and Ruatoria, and his teenage years in Tokomaru Bay.
 At age 12 Tamihere was confirmed by Bishop Peter Atkins at Mangahanea Marae in Ruatoria.
 He began teaching Bible in schools at the age of 15.
 At 19, Tamihere left Tokomaru Bay to study at the Apostolic Church's Te Nikau Bible College in Paraparaumu.
 In 2001 he graduated from Saint John's Theological College with a master's degree in theology.